labex-labs/open-source-labs/rust/rust-book/lab-ch03-05-control-flow/step2.md

 }
 ```

 All `if` expressions start with the keyword `if`, followed by a condition.
 In this case, the condition checks whether or not the variable `number` has a value less than 5.
 We place the block of code to execute if the condition is `true` immediately after the condition inside curly brackets.
-Blocks of code associated with the conditions in `if` expressions are sometimes called _arms_, just like the arms in `match` expressions that we discussed in "Comparing the Guess to the Secret Number" on page XX.
+Blocks of code associated with the conditions in `if` expressions are sometimes called _arms_, just like the arms in `match` expressions that we discussed in "Comparing the Guess to the Secret Number".

 Optionally, we can also include an `else` expression, which we chose to do here, to give the program an alternative block of code to execute should the condition evaluate to `false`.
 If you don't provide an `else` expression and the condition is `false`, the program will just skip the `if` block and move on to the next bit of code.